phongnhhn92/phongnhhn92.github.io/_pages/about.md

 ## News

+**29/11/2020**: A paper titled ["RGBD-Net: Predicting color and depth images for novel views synthesis"](https://arxiv.org/abs/2004.04548) available on arxiv.

 **18/09/2020**: A paper titled ["Sequential View Synthesis with Transformer"](https://arxiv.org/abs/2004.04548) is accepted at ACCV 2020.

 **03/07/2020**: A paper titled ["Guiding Monocular Depth Estimation Using Depth-Attention Volume"](https://arxiv.org/abs/2004.02760) is accepted at ECCV 2020.